Test in production without watermarks.

 HtmlFormatProvider htmlProvider = new Telerik.Windows.Documents.Flow.FormatProviders.Html.HtmlFormatProvider();

-// Create a document instance from the content.
+// Create a document instance from the content of an HTML file.

 RadFlowDocument document = htmlProvider.Import(File.ReadAllText(@"C:\HTML Website\website\index.html"));